Just to set expectations –

 This is not a post that points out how meetings are too long, poorly planned or not properly used.
 Those have been written….many times…over the course of years.

 And yet, here we still are.
 Complaining and dissatisfied.

 This is a post that uncovers why such problems exist (and persist).
 Yes, as I tend to do, I look beyond the symptoms of troublesome org cultural habits to find the root causes – the inherent diseases.
 These must be acknowledged and addressed before we can effect change in our companies and teams…assuming we even want to.
 That’s a whole other issue I had to cover in a separate post.

 We know meetings are chaos/boring/irrelevant/toxic/disorganized/loooooong.
 Pick an adjective – they all apply.
 What we finally need to do is acknowledge why:

 As a change agent, it’s hard to inspire senior management to re-engineer meetings with a sole benefit of saving X number of labor hours a month across the company.
-Because sadly, few really see that as a big win.
+Because sadly, few really see that as a big win – unless you pay people by the hour.
 There is no clear translation to the bottom line that anyone can point to and for most corporate execs, that’s what they respond to.
 They aren’t going to take this on for the sake of people getting out at 8 every night instead of 9.
 That only matters to them until other worrisome metrics appear such as work time missed or turnover.
+But even then….

 Meeting management is not valued as a leadership discipline….